Britney Spears: 1981–1997: Early life, family, and career beginnings

-Britney Jean Spears was born on December 2, 1981, in McComb, Mississippi, the second child of Lynne Irene (née Bridges) and James "Jamie" Parnell Spears.
-Her maternal grandmother, Lillian Portell, was English and born in London, and one of Spears' maternal great-grandfathers was Maltese.
+Britney Jean Spears was born on December 2, 1981 in McComb, Mississippi, the second child of Lynne Irene (née Bridges) and James "Jamie" Parnell Spears.
+Her maternal grandmother, Lillian Portell, was English and born in London, and one of Spears's maternal great-grandfathers was Maltese.
 She spent her formative years with her siblings Bryan and Jamie Lynn and their parents in Kentwood, Louisiana.

 Born in the Bible Belt, where socially conservative evangelical Protestantism is a particularly strong religious influence, she was baptized as a Southern Baptist and sang in a church choir as a child.
 As an adult, she studied Kabbalist teachings.
 On August 5, 2021, Spears announced that she had converted to Catholicism.
-Her mother, sister, and nieces Maddie Aldridge and Ivey Joan Watson, are also Catholic.
-However, on September 5, 2022, after Spears' ex-husband, Kevin Federline, and youngest son did an interview defending her father's actions during her conservatorship, she stated: "I don't believe in God anymore because of the way my children and my family have treated me.
+Her mother and sister are also Catholic.
+However, in September 2022, after Spears's ex-husband, Kevin Federline, and youngest son did an interview defending her father's actions during her conservatorship, she stated: "I don't believe in God anymore because of the way my children and my family have treated me.
 There is nothing to believe in anymore.
 I'm an atheist y'all."

-In 1984, Spears began attending dance lessons in Kentwood and was selected to perform as a solo artist at the annual recital.
+In 1984, at the age of two, Spears began attending dance lessons in Kentwood and was selected to perform as a solo artist at the annual recital.
 Not long after, she sang "What Child Is This?" at her kindergarten graduation.
 During her childhood, she also had gymnastics and voice lessons and won many state-level competitions and children's talent shows.
 In gymnastics, Spears attended Béla Károlyi's training camp.
 She said of her ambition as a child, "I was in my own world [...]
 I found out what I'm supposed to do at an early age".

-When Spears was eight, she and Lynne traveled to Atlanta, Georgia, to audition for the 1990s revival of The Mickey Mouse Club.
+When she was eight, she and Lynne traveled to Atlanta, Georgia, to audition for the 1990s revival of The Mickey Mouse Club.
 Casting director Matt Casella rejected her as too young but introduced her to Nancy Carson, a New York City talent agent.
-Carson was impressed with Spears' singing and suggested enrolling her at the Professional Performing Arts School.
+Carson was impressed with Spears's singing and suggested enrolling her at the Professional Performing Arts School.